-The Mental Health Commission thanks all those present today for their participation in the review of the 2017-2020 MHSA Three Year Program and Expenditure Plan.
+The Mental Health Commission thanked all those present today for their participation in the Public Hearing of the MHSA Three Year Program and Expenditure Plan Update for fiscal year 2018-19.
 This hearing fulfills the Commissions duties under the Mental Health Services Act requirements.
-The Commission directs that all comments and recommendations made at this hearing be detailed, addressed and included in the Plan submitted to the Board of Supervisors for adoption.
+The Commission elected not to provide any recommendations.

 Response.
-The Behavioral Health Services Administration appreciates the support provided by the Commission to collaboratively conduct a public hearing on the draft MHSA Three Year Program and Expenditure Plan, and responds as indicated above to any substantive recommendations for revisions provided during either the thirty day comment period or public hearing.
+The Behavioral Health Services Administration appreciates the support provided by the Commission to collaboratively conduct a public hearing on the draft MHSA Three Year Program and Expenditure Plan.